-Under alternative D, there would be additional safety risks associated with potential relocation activities through handling of ungulates during capture, holding, and relocation.
+Under alternative D, there would be additional safety risks associated with potential relocation activities through driving animals to adjacent lands.
 However, these impacts would be short term and similar to impacts associated with other management actions.

 Although the expansion and enhancement of lethal removal techniques under alternative D would be implemented with the goal of increasing the efficiency and cost effectiveness of ungulate management, the continued use of volunteers and the expansion of non-lethal techniques would counteract this to some extent.
-Inclusion of non-lethal removal would require additional staff time and park resources to capture, hold and relocate animals, and may increase the time associated with reduction actions over the life of the plan, as well as time needed to reach the post-reduction phase.
+Inclusion of non-lethal removal would require additional staff time and park resources to relocate animals to adjacent lands, and may increase the time associated with reduction actions over the life of the plan, as well as time needed to reach the post-reduction phase.
 As a result, it is expected that the NPS would reach the desired conditions, and therefore fully realize beneficial impacts, less quickly than under alternative C.